Brand Strategy & Positioning

 Keeping remote workers in the loop is never an effort to trap them in constant supervision or, worse, Zoom calls throughout the day.

 It's all about how to make such workers feel valued, connected, and empowered to give their best.
-We shall focus on communication, flexibility, well-being, and culture, which drive our productivity within this remote-working experience.
+We will focus on communication, flexibility, well-being, and culture, which drive productivity within this remote working experience.

 The point is that one size does not fit all.
 What works with one team might not work with another.
-The trick is to keep experimenting, listen to remote workers, and adapt your strategies.
+The key is to continue experimenting, listening to remote workers, and adjusting your strategies.

-After all, the world of remote work is ever-changing, and so should our approaches be to keep the activity and involvement of remote workers going.
+After all, the world of remote work is ever-changing, and so should our approaches be to sustain the activity and involvement of remote workers.

 FAQs: Keeping Remote Workers Active